nicotine-plus/nicotine-plus/doc/TESTING.md

 # Testing Nicotine+

-For those who like living on the bleeding edge and want to help testing the latest changes and bug fixes, you can run unstable builds of Nicotine+.
+For those who like living on the bleeding edge, you can run the latest unstable build of Nicotine+ to test recent changes and bug fixes.

-This is not particularly difficult, but may come with some additional required skills, like managing changes in the database and the config files.
+If you want to download the current stable version of Nicotine+, see [DOWNLOADS.md](DOWNLOADS.md).

 ## GNU/Linux, *BSD, Solaris

 ### Ubuntu/Debian

-The project builds [daily unstable snapshots](https://code.launchpad.net/~nicotine-team/+recipe/nicotine+-daily) in a separate [unstable PPA](https://code.launchpad.net/~nicotine-team/+archive/ubuntu/unstable).
-To use it, run the following:
+The project builds [daily unstable snapshots](https://code.launchpad.net/~nicotine-team/+recipe/nicotine+-daily) in a separate [unstable PPA repository](https://code.launchpad.net/~nicotine-team/+archive/ubuntu/unstable).
+To install the latest unstable build, run the following:

 ```sh
 sudo apt install software-properties-common